AboutFind out more about RAP-eL

 The specific topics selected for inclusion were derived from a Delphi consensus, review of clinical practice guidelines and a professional development needs survey among physiotherapists working in Western Australia.

-The content covers important aspects of rheumatoid arthritis itself and of physiotherapy management principles.
+The content covers important aspects of the pathology of rheumatoid arthritis itself and of management principles, with a focus on non-pharmacologic care.
 It provides:

 - Evidence-based information

-- Experiences shared by those with rheumatoid arthritis
+- Experiences shared by people with rheumatoid arthritis

 - Clinically relevant examples

 RAP-eL consists of four modules and two case studies.
-There are many additional available resources that support the content for you to peruse at your leisure.
+There are many additional available resources that support the content for you to access.
 Importantly, the modules are not intended to be a comprehensive curriculum for rheumatoid arthritis and completion of these modules does not necessarily imply clinical competence in this area.

 It is best to undertake the modules in sequential order but you can navigate between them in any direction.